moshea/mobo/README.md

-Manage your android devices easily with one yaml file.
+### Manage your android devices easily with one yaml file.

-Define, boot up and tear down all with simple commands Performs system checks before booting each emulator and installs any android libraries that are needed to boot the emulator, including base android, android tools and android platform tools.
+Define, boot up and tear down android emulators with a yaml definition and simple commands.

+Performs system checks before booting each emulator and installs any android libraries that are needed to boot the emulator, including base android, android tools and android platform tools.

 Prerequisites: